Cannabis Addiction

 The main dangers of cannabis addiction are associated with the onset of new or the aggravation of existing mental health illnesses.

-Mental health problems are particularly prevalent in heavy marijuana users, those that frequently smoke the stronger varieties of marijuana, those that have existing mental health problems and those that start smoking marijuana during their teenage years, whilst the brain is most vulnerable to chemical change and still developing.
+Mental health problems are particularly prevalent in heavy marijuana users, those who frequently smoke the stronger varieties of marijuana, those who have existing mental health problems and those who start smoking marijuana during their teenage years, whilst the brain is most vulnerable to chemical change and still developing.

-The human brain continues to evolve and develop until the age of 25, and those that smoke cannabis under the age of 25 are mainly at risk of developing mental health problems.
+The human brain continues to evolve and develop until the age of 25, and those who smoke cannabis under the age of 25 are mainly at risk of developing mental health problems.

 Marijuana side effects have been proven to cause the onset of the following: